MarkussMK/Portfolio-website/README.md

 Files Structure
 ---------------
 - `index.html` — Homepage with hero section, About Me, and project previews
-- `Experience.html` — Experience page with animated bullet points
+- `Experience.html` — Experience page with skills section and animated bullet points
 - `Projects.html` — Full projects showcase with detailed descriptions and images
 - `Contact.html` — Contact page with form and social media links
+- `animations.js` — Centralized JavaScript for all animations and interactions
-- `styles.css` — Centralized styling, animations, and responsive design
+- `styles.css` — Complete styling, animations, and responsive design

+## Deployment

+### GitHub Pages
+This portfolio is live and accessible at **[markuss.cv](www.markuss.cv)**

+The site is automatically deployed through GitHub Pages using the main branch.
+Any updates pushed to the repository are automatically reflected on the live site.

+### Domain Configuration
+- **Custom Domain**: markusscv domain
+- **HTTPS**: Secure connection enabled
+- **Performance**: Optimized for fast loading with GitHub's CDN

 ## Key Components